abchk1234/timeset/README.md

  # make install
 </pre>

 For Manjaro Linux users its available in the Manjaro repositories.
-(To check, use the command: <i> pacman -Ss timeset</i>)

 For Arch Linux users check out http://aur.archlinux.org/packages/timeset/